Skip to content

 • Toggle to mark this template as a system template

-• Restriction: Requires super admin or ADMIN_SCOPE.UPDATE_SYSTEM_TEMPLATES
+• Restriction: Requires super admin or admin::system-templates:edit

 • System templates can be shared across tenants